trajil/C/README.md

-My jerney to learning C - the programming language.
+My journey to learning C - the programming language.